 That’s just the beginning.
 When I’m ready to read the paper, I prefer to do that on my iPad where I can scribble my thoughts in the margins with my Apple pencil.
 PDF Expert has seamless integration across devices, allowing me to synchronize folders (I use Google Drive) with PDF Expert on Mac, iPad, and iPhone: this means that any changes I make to a PDF in the synchronized folder will appear on all of my devices.
 Sometimes months after I download a PDF (graduate students are notoriously behind on reading), I’ll open it on my iPad and the stamps I left at the time of download quickly orient me as to the importance of why I should read this paper.

 Then, I start reading.
 I use the text highlight tool to highlight all of the important information, changing the colors of the highlights for different categories of information (yellow for most things, and orange for particularly important points).
 When I arrive at critical points of the paper, I have another stamp, called ‘Important Point’ that I place in the margins beside my highlights.
 This helps me identify during a quick scroll of the PDF where the most pertinent information is.
-Along the same lines, I have a bunch of other stamps that I use (hypothesis, critique, etc) to annotate the document.
+Along the same lines, I have a bunch of other stamps that I use (hypothesis, critique, etc.) to annotate the document.

 - Yellow: important information